Rdawson96/usa-landmark-quiz/README.md

 ![image of mockups of website on multiple devices](assets/readme-images/quiz-mockup.png)

+The main goal of the USA Landmarks Quiz is to provide an engaging and educational experience for users by testing their knowledge of famous landmarks in the United States.
+The quiz aims to be interactive, visually appealing, and accessible to a wide audience.

 Please find a link to the deployed site [here](https://rdawson96.github.io/usa-landmark-quiz/)

 ## Table of Contents